The Advice Visit: Opening the Door to Your Major Donor

 - HELP Best of all, the person almost always offers to do something to help you.
 That means they are joining the cause and becoming invested in your success.

-Bottom Line: Try asking your major gift prospects for something besides money.
+Bottom Line on Advice Visits: Try asking your major gift prospects for something besides money.